keeneyetact/retroBoard/README.md

 - Added support for Sentry.io (error logging)
 - Fixed an issue where multiline content was not displayed properly for anyone except the author
 - Fixed an issue where a post couldn't be deleted if it had votes attached to it
-- Fixed an issue where new users who were not persisted yet couldn't vote
+- [Issue 56](https://github.com/antoinejaussoin/retro-board/issues/56) - Fixed an issue where new users who were not persisted yet couldn't vote (👏 Thanks [@dkistner](https://github.com/dkistner))

 ### Version 2.1.4